DellGEOS/AzureLocalHOLs/lab-guides/08-Upgradingfrom22H2/readme.md

 ![](./media/hvmanager01.png)

-## Install 22H2 cluster without NetATC
+## Task 01: Install 22H2 cluster without NetATC

 Simply follow [this script](./media/22H2_WithoutNetATC.ps1) to install cluster.
 Run the script from the Management machine.
 The best way is to run it region by region by pasting it from PowerShell ISE to PowerShell window